THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 I am also fully and accurately known, by intimate experience.

-light out of intimacy.
-This perspective demonstrates the idea of rediscovery—as having been there
+out of intimacy.
+This perspective demonstrates the idea of rediscovery—as having been there but

-but unknown or more precisely not known fully at this particular time as this verse indicates.
+unknown or more precisely not known fully at this particular time as this verse indicates.
+Intimacy

-Intimacy yields a full disclosure of the true image of who we really are and we can know God and
+yields a full disclosure of the true image of who we really are and we can know God and He knows

-referring the “Perfect Law of Liberty”.
-The theme of the Gospel is revealing the redeemed
+the “Perfect Law of Liberty”.
+The theme of the Gospel is revealing the redeemed treasure—Christ in

 The ultimate attainment for man is to appear fully in the stature of the Christ and realize it

-in that freedom as Jesus did.
-It is the Gospel that reflects us in Christ and in that reflection we see
+that freedom as Jesus did.
+It is the Gospel that reflects us in Christ and in that reflection we see who

-who we really are—identified in Christ.
-The Perfect Law of Liberty reveals our true identity
+we really are—identified in Christ.
+The Perfect Law of Liberty reveals our true identity reflecting a son

 Jesus Christ is the context and meaning of scripture and his work of redeeming the image and